raojay7/CommonIT/README.md

 ### **Overview**

 We propose CommonIT to enhance the instruction-following capabilities of LLMs.
+The core of the method is to use the commonality of the data to update similar samples within a batch.
+This method is particularly suitable when the user has highly compartmentalized the data for different tasks.

 <div align="center">
     <img src="llmzoo/figures/method.jpg" width=500></img>